csf-dev/rxjs-observable-collections/README.md

 The **Observable Collections** module provides implementations of JavaScript/ECMAScript 'collection' objects which emit [an rxjs observable action stream] as they are mutated: Array, Set, Map, WeakSet & WeakMap.
 Reactive applications which use **rxjs** may subscribe/observe these actions to synchronise logic with modifications to those collections.

 Here is *an annotated minimal example* showing the usage of an [observable Array].
 You may notice that it uses ECMAScript 2015 syntax.
-Through transpilation, distributions of this module [support ECMAScript 5+].
+This module is usable in any environment which [supports ECMAScript 5+]; in practice that's Internet Explorer 9+ and *all other modern browsers*.

 ```js